skibek/Charts/docs/RekrutacjaPytaniaWithURL.md

 Jak działają Adnotacje np: @HasRole - wzorzec Proxy - dodaje kod poprzez AOP, Aspect

+Inversion of control (IoC)
+IoC oznacza, że kontrola nad tworzeniem i zarządzaniem komponentami aplikacji jest odwrócona - nie są one tworzone ręcznie, ale są wstrzykiwane przez kontener Springa.
+Kontener Springa zarządza cyklem życia beanów i ich zależnościami, co ułatwia zarządzanie złożonymi aplikacjami.

-Inversion of control (IoC) is a programming technique in which object coupling is bound at run time by an assembler object and is typically not known at compile time using static analysis.
+is a programming technique in which object coupling is bound at run time by an assembler object and is typically not known at compile time using static analysis.
 Inversion of control is a design paradigm with the goal of giving more control to the targeted components of your application, the ones that are actually doing the work

+Dependency injection
+DI polega na wstrzykiwaniu zależności (np. innych beanów, konfiguracji) do komponentów aplikacji, zamiast tworzenia ich wewnątrz tych komponentów.
+Dzięki DI komponenty są luźno powiązane ze sobą, co ułatwia testowanie, utrzymanie i rozszerzanie aplikacji.

-Dependency injection is a pattern used to create instances of objects that other objects rely on without knowing at compile time which class will be used to provide that functionality
+is a pattern used to create instances of objects that other objects rely on without knowing at compile time which class will be used to provide that functionality

 Spring IoC container - BeanFactory - ApplicationContext